jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 ### 2.1.3 OBTAINING STAKEHOLDER BUY-IN
 one way or another, you will have to convince all the stakeholders to agree on one set of features that will be included in the system you are planning to build. get it in writing. enumerate everything that will be provided in a formal Statement of Requirements, and then have every stakeholder sign off on it.

-## 2.2 TRANSLATING THE USERS' DATA MODEL TO A FORMAL ENTITY-RELATIONSHIP MODEL
+## 2.2 TRANSLATING THE USERS' DATA MODEL TO A FORMAL ER MODEL
-after you outline a coherent users’ data model in a clear, concise, concrete form, the real work begins. you must transform that model into a relational model that serves as the basis for a database. a helpful technique is to first translate it into one of several formal modeling systems that clarify the various entities in the users’ model and the relationships between them. probably the most popular of these formal modeling techniques is the Entity-Relationship (ER) model.
+after you outline a coherent users’ data model in a clear, concise, concrete form, the real work begins. you must transform that model into a relational model that serves as the basis for a database. a helpful technique is to first translate it into one of several formal modeling systems that clarify the various entities in the users’ model and the relationships between them. probably the most popular of these formal modeling techniques is the ER model.

+>Abbr.
+ER model: Entity-Relationship model.

 in order to design a relational database properly, you must have a good understanding of database structure.

-### 2.2.1 ENTITY-RELATIONSHIP MODELING TECHNIQUES
+### 2.2.1 ER MODELING TECHNIQUES
-in 1976, six years after Dr. Codd published the relational model, Dr. Peter Chen [published a paper](https://dl.acm.org/doi/10.1145/320434.320440) introducing the ER model.
+in 1976, six years after Dr. Codd published the relational model, [Dr. Peter Chen](https://en.wikipedia.org/wiki/Peter_Chen) [published a paper](https://dl.acm.org/doi/10.1145/320434.320440) introducing the ER model.

 >N.B.
 The ER model was an important factor in turning theory into practice because one of the strengths of the ER model is its generality.